markmbaum/ScalarRadau.jl/README.md

 * `x₀` - starting point for `x`
 * `xₙ` - end point of the integration

-By default, the `param` argument is `nothing`, but it may be any type.
-It is passed to the `F` function whenever it's evaluated.
+The optional `param` argument is `nothing` by default, but it may be any type and is meant for scenarios where extra information must be accessible to the ODE function.
+It is passed to your ODE function whenever it's evaluated.

+The coordinates of the output points (`xout`) should be between `x₀` and `xₙ` and they should be in ascending order.
+They are not checked for integrity before integrating, though.
+The only check performed is `xₙ > x₀`, or that the integration isn't going backward.

 Keyword arguments are
 * `rtol` - relative error tolerance